 'Windows cannot access the specified device, path, or files.
-You may not have the appropriate permission to access the item.' might appear when you try to start a program or open a file on your Windows computer.
-The following are some highly relevant topics to this problem, check the guides if you need them.
+You may not have the appropriate permission to access the item".
+This might appear when you try to start a program or open a file on your Windows computer.
+The following are some highly relevant questions about the topic.
+Check the answers if you need them.